bbenedict/bbenedict/100days.md

 ## day 4

 Happy Holidays to everyone around the world!
 We exchanged gifts this morning.
 What I received pretty much changed my agenda for day.
 Not sure this qualifies as learning but it is some serious fun.
 Who you gonna call?
+[Ghostbusters™ ECTO-1](https://www.lego.com/en-us/product/ghostbusters-ecto-1-10274)

 <div>
 <img src="./IMG_2669.jpg" alt="Legos Ghostbusters box|" title="Legos Ghostbusters box" height="200" />